 This aids project cashflow and ensures you are not outlaying huge sums of cash at the outset.

-IDNOs are solely focused on adoption of connections and do everything they can to ensure that the ICP can work efficiently and negate any time-delays.
+IDNOs also have the ability to approve designs quicker as they are solely focused on the adoption of new connections and do everything they can to ensure the ICP can work efficiently, avoiding any costly time-delays.

-- paid directly to the ICP who can use this to offset against the construction cost of the project; or
+- paid directly to the installing contractor who can use this to offset against the construction cost of the project; or

-- paid directly to the end user/ client as the client can then enter into separate discussions with ICPs on how they wish the tendering process to be conducted.
+- paid directly to the end user/client enabling them to have separate discussions with contractors on how they wish to manage the novated agreement.

-This tendering process can either be a full design, build and adopt, or just simply a design and build.
-Asset value is paid once the network is engineered and the IDNO takes legal ownership of the network.
-Asset value is usually paid as a lump sum on initial energisation and then phased throughout the construction phase of the network.
+Asset value is generally paid once the network is energised with the IDNO/IGT/NAV, taking legal ownership of the network.
+Depending on whether the supply is a single bulk supply or multiple individual plot connections, the AV can be paid as a lump sum on initial energisation or phased throughout the construction phase of the development.

-Ofgem, as the industry regulator, requires IDNOs to have a ring-fencing arrangement through ‘keep well agreements’ which lock up sufficient cash in escrow for the business to operate for six months should it run into financial difficulty, and this would allow sufficient time for a new owner to purchase the assets and take over the running of the network.
-To date, no IDNOs have gone into receivership.
+Ofgem, as the industry regulator, requires IDNOs to have a ring-fencing arrangement through ‘keep well agreements’ which lock up sufficient cash in escrow for the business to operate for six months should it run into financial difficulty.
+This would allow sufficient time for a new owner to purchase the assets and take over the running of the network.
+To date, none of these organisations have gone into receivership.

 Choosing a provider